yashaswinikbr/yashaswinikbr.github.io/content/about/index.md

 I'm currently working as a developer for **One360 LLC**.
 My responsibilty as a Fall intern include MERN, Javascript, Java/Spring, C# based microservices designing, development & testing.

-I have about 7+ years of academic experience in the field of Computer Science and Software Engineering.

 Here is a list of the technologies that I'm familiar with!